nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 > It is possible to invent a single machine which can be used to compute any computable sequence.

-This machine reads it's input from a infinitely long tape that divided in to segments.
+A Turning complete machine reads it's input from a infinitely long tape that divided in to segments.
 Each of these segments contains a symbol, a read-head can move back and forth looking at a decode table instructing the machine what to do based on the state it is in.
 The definition of **any computable sequence** is a bit vague and Turing admits this in the paper.
 Ben also shares that this problem was later solved by both Turing and Church in two separate papers.

 At this particular moment, the computer that's being built doesn't have the ability to do any type of conditional jump.
 There are instructions for a non-conditional jump that can effectively loop our programs; however, to make this